 Implants can be removed or removed and replaced for a number of different reasons: Rupture, capsule contracture, BIA-ALCL, dissatisfaction with overall result, or just changes in lifestyle.

 What if I want my implants removed completely?

 The breast implants can be removed and the redundant skin can be tightened by performing a breast lift at the time of the removal.

 I've just had surgery and I don't like my breasts, can I have a revision?

-Dr Chinsee recommends waiting at least 3 months before undergoing any revision surgery.
-However, you are more than welcome to book a consultation before then, and discuss your options.
+It is recommended that you wait at least six months before undergoing any revision surgery to allow the tissue and skin adequate time to heal.
+However, you are more than welcome to Book a Consultation before then, and discuss your options.